coozoo/xkblayoutgroupmanager/README.md

 If your desktop doesn't allow pass argument from shortcut you can use layoutback.sh and bind it to some shortcut to.

+You can add ot to autostart.
+In this case first array parameters will be activated at boot.